 The monochrome video display is the user interface for data display and front panel programming operations.
-The resolution of the display is 640H by horizontal axis.
-The graph is continuously updated while the unit is in the RUN mode.
+The resolution of the display is 640H by 480V.

-480V.
 The brightness is adjusted using the brightness control knob located at the upper left corner.
 As with most video displays, do not set the brightness higher than necessary.
 The display may be adjusted left and right using the Setup Screen function in the SYSTEM SETUP menu.